taniaortiz0/Active-Directory-Home-Lab/README.md

 Next, I installed DHCP Server for the Windows 11 client to get an IP address which will give it access to the Internet meanwhile, it's in a private-internal network.

+Next, I utilized a custom PowerShell script to create multiple users for the AD Lab.